Zetsukae/Pluberry/README.md

 * Multi-platform build output in `dist/`
 * Cleaner structure separating core logic, UI, and backend integration

-### Security Mechanism
-The application automatically injects the following into requests to sources:
-* **Header**: `X-Streamix-Key: zetsukaedagoat`
-* **User-Agent**: Appends the `StreamixApp` suffix

-This allows source providers to verify the request comes from the official app while blocking standard browser access.

 ---

 ## Legal Notice